canonical/design.ubuntu.com/apps/building-blocks/selection-controls/index.md

 <div class="ten-col box-grey vertical-align vertical-align--image-left">
 <p><img class="vertical-align__image" src="https://assets.ubuntu.com/v1/608696e3-developer_links.png" alt="" width="32" height="32" /></p>
 <div class="vertical-align__content">
-<p>The System volume control component is currently under heavy development because it might also include other audio features, so you won’t have to worry about developing it yourself.</p>
+<p>The System volume control component is currently under heavy development because it might also include other audio features, so you won&#8217;t have to worry about developing it yourself.</p>
 </div>
 </div>
 <div class="ten-col">
 <h4>The advantages of using system volume control:</h4>
 <ul>
-<li>people won’t be annoyed that your app is louder or quieter than others, because your app uses the system audio volume</li>
+<li>people won&#8217;t be annoyed that your app is louder or quieter than others, because your app uses the system audio volume</li>
-<li>volume change notifications don’t appear in front of your app when the slider is altered (especially important for a video player)</li>
+<li>volume change notifications don&#8217;t appear in front of your app when the slider is altered (especially important for a video player)</li>
-<li>you don’t need to implement your own volume-adjusting code, because Ubuntu changes the volume of your app automatically</li>
+<li>you don&#8217;t need to implement your own volume-adjusting code, because Ubuntu changes the volume of your app automatically</li>
 <li>any future Ubuntu features for audio routing will become available to your app automatically, without any code changes required</li>
 </ul>
 </div>